 What vaccines do you need for travel?

-If you travel outside Australia, you may get sick from a number of diseases that are preventable by vaccination.
+If you travel outside Australia, you may get sick from a number of diseases that vaccination can prevent.

-Different vaccines are needed for certain countries.
 There is no standard immunisation schedule that will suit all travellers.
-The recommended vaccines for travelling depend on a number of factors.
-These include your age, pregnancy or planning pregnancy, underlying medical conditions, vaccination history, location and season of travel.
+Different countries have different vaccination requirements.
+The recommended vaccines for travelling depend on a number of factors, including:

 When should you get vaccinated?